 Q: What is Prevent20?

-Q: Why do we need a campaign on tobacco taxation at this time?
+Q: Why do we need a coalition on tobacco taxation at this particular time?

 Q: My organization is already a member of the national tobacco control coalition in my country.
 Why should we get involved in this separate effort?

 A: That’s fantastic – your participation in the national coalition is vitally important!
-We’d love for you to tell members of your coalition about this global movement of cancer organizations, which is meant to supplement, not supplant, existing national tobacco control efforts.
+We’d love for you to tell members of your coalition about this global coalition of cancer organizations, which is meant to supplement, not supplant, existing national tobacco control efforts.
 Your experience and knowledge will enrich the Prevent20 community, just as the Prevent20 community can further the work in your own country.

 Q: Remind me again, why are taxes so effective at reducing smoking prevalence?

 Q: We don’t have economists on our staff.
-Will we be able to talk about taxation?
+Will we be able to talk about tobacco taxation?

 Q: What about illicit trade?
 This is the topic that dominates the conversation when we start talking about tobacco taxes in my country.